 A man’s prostate-specific antigen (PSA) blood level is often a good indicator of how effective treatment is or has been.
 Generally speaking, your PSA level should get very low after treatment.
-But PSA results aren’t always cut and dry, and sometimes doctors aren’t sure what they mean.
+But PSA results aren’t always reliable, and sometimes doctors aren’t sure what they mean.

-Before starting treatment, you might want to ask your doctor what he or she expects your PSA level to be during and after treatment, and what levels might cause concern.
+Before starting treatment, you might want to ask your doctor what your PSA level is expected to be during and after treatment, and what levels might cause concern.
 It’s important to know that the PSA level is only one part of the overall picture.
 Other factors can also play a role in determining if cancer is still there, if it is growing, or if it has come back.

-It’s also important to know that PSA levels can sometimes fluctuate a bit on their own, even during or after treatment, so they may not always reflect what is actually happening with your cancer.
+It’s also important to know that PSA levels can sometimes fluctuate a bit on their own, even during or after treatment, so they may not always be a sign of what is actually happening with your cancer.
 Understandably, many men being treated for prostate cancer are very concerned about even very small changes in their PSA levels.
 The PSA level is an important tool to monitor the cancer, but not every rise in PSA means that the cancer is growing and requires treatment right away.
-To help limit unnecessary anxiety, be sure you understand what change in PSA level your doctor might be concerned about.
+To help limit unnecessary anxiety, be sure you understand what change in your PSA level might concern your doctor.

-If you choose watchful waiting or active surveillance, your PSA level will be monitored closely (most likely along with other tests) to help decide whether the cancer is growing and if treatment should be considered.
+If you choose observation or active surveillance, your PSA level will be monitored closely (most likely along with other tests) to help decide if the cancer is growing and if treatment should be considered.

-Your doctor will watch the PSA level itself and how quickly it is rising.
-Not all doctors agree on exactly what PSA levels might require further action (such as a prostate biopsy or treatment).
+Your doctor will watch your PSA level and how quickly it is rising.
+Not all doctors agree on exactly what PSA level might require further action (such as a prostate biopsy or treatment).
 Again, talk to your doctor so you understand what change in your PSA might be considered cause for concern.

 Your PSA should fall to a very low or even undetectable level within a couple of months after radical prostatectomy.
 Because some PSA can remain in the blood for several weeks after surgery, even if all of the prostate cells were removed, doctors often advise waiting at least 6 to 8 weeks after surgery before checking the PSA level.